iremulusoy94/project1mindfullness/README.md

 We're happy to hear from you!
 If you find any issues or have cool ideas to make the website even better, just let us know.
 You can send us a message or make changes yourself and tell us about it.

+## Credits

+- The images used in this project are from [Pexels](https://www.pexels.com/).
+- The audio track used in this project is from [Free Music Archive](https://freemusicarchive.org/).
+-
 Enjoy your Mindful Journeys!
 ![Screenshot 1](screenshot1.png)
 ![Screenshot 2](screenshot2.png)